Remuera League Football Club: 1927 season

 Their second grade side for their season opening match against Grafton Athletic on the Outer Domain on 7 May was published.
 The side was "Ross (3), Calder (2), Mitchell, Crawford, Sheddan, Ronayne, Baird, White, Robinson, McDonald, and J. Law".
 They ultimately finished the season in second place of 9 sides.
 Not all of their results were reported but they won at least 8 matches, drew 2, and lost 3, scoring 195 and conceding 57 from the 13 match results reported.

 The fourth grade side which was listed the following week for their match with Richmond Rovers at Grey Lynn Park was "Wilson (2), Smith, Ball, Turner, Taylor, Soloman, Harford, Marshall, Weston, Walker, Turley, Massay, Simins, Wright, Noonan, and Benton".
 Though they ultimately defaulted the match.
 They played 13 matches but only had the results reported for 8 of them which featured 2 draws and 6 losses.
 They finished approximately 5th of the 7 competing sides.

 On 22 July it was reported that the Auckland Rugby League had acquired the sole use of the ground in Pine Street at the "rear of the Remuera school".
 The ground was "discovered" by representatives of sports bodies who had been taken on an inspection as guests of the council parks committee.
 The council then granted the use of the field to rugby league.
 The following week on 30 July both the second and fourth grade Remuera sides played their matches there against Devonport United at 3pm and Ponsonby United B at 2pm respectively.
+The ground is probably present day Platina Reserve which is in that exact location.
 The second grade side lost to Devonport 12 to 8 while the fourth grade side drew 3–3 with Ponsonby.